mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Data Analysis.rst

 There are several buttons on the bottom left of every tab in the interface.
 These are:

 Settings
-  Opens the :ref:`Settings <interface-indirect-settings>` GUI which allows you to customize the settings for the Indirect interfaces.
+  Opens the :ref:`Settings <inelastic-interface-settings>` GUI which allows you to customize the settings for the Indirect interfaces.

 ?